San Diego SEX CRIMEs LAWYER

 I am sex crimes attorney Peter M. Liss, and I can help you.
-I offer experienced and compassionate legal defense services for all variety of criminal offenses and I have personally defended many individuals who have been arrested and charged with a sex offense in San Diego County, including:
+I offer experienced and compassionate legal defense services for a wide variety of criminal offenses, and I have personally defended many individuals who have been arrested and charged with a sex offense in Vista and the rest of San Diego County, including:

-I can also help you if you are facing a potential “third strike” under the three strikes law.
-If you need a sex crime lawyer in Vista or the rest of San Diego County -please call me today for a free consultation and case evaluation.
-You will receive top quality representation for a reasonable fee.
+I can also help if you are facing a potential “third strike” under the three strikes law.
+If you need a sex crime lawyer, please call me today for a free consultation and case evaluation.
+You will receive top-quality representation for a reasonable fee.

 Sex Offense Charges in San Diego County

-I have represented people accused of all types of sex offenses, including rape, statutory rape, possession of child pornography or other obscene material, lewd act with a child under age 14, molestation of a child over age 14, indecent exposure, lewd acts in public, solicitation of prostitution, pimping and pandering, prostitution, sexual battery, sex offender registry violations and more.
-I have even represented people who have been accused of being a sexually violent predator who must be confined after his or her sentence is served.
+I have represented people accused of all types of sex crime allegations, including rape, statutory rape, possession of child pornography or other obscene material, internet sex crimes, lewd act with a child under age 14, molestation of a child over age 14, indecent exposure, lewd acts in public, solicitation of prostitution, pimping and pandering, prostitution, sexual battery, sex offender registry violations and more.
+I have even represented people accused of being sexually violent predators required to be confined after serving their sentence.

 Penalties for California Sex Crimes

-Penalties for these offenses can include jail or prison time, fines, being subject to mandatory sex offender registration under California’s Megan’s Law, being involuntarily confined after a sentence is served (for violent crimes) and, in the cases involving sex acts with a child, you may even lose the right to see your children or be in the presence of children.
+Penalties for these offenses can include jail or prison time, fines, being subject to mandatory sex offender registration under California’s Megan’s Law, and involuntarily confinement after a sentence is served (for violent crimes).
+In cases involving sex acts with a child, you may even lose the right to see your children or be in the presence of children.

 Sex Crimes and the Three Strikes Law

 Additionally, many sex offenses are strikes under California’s three strikes law (California penal code section 667).
 Under this law, if you have one previous strike on your record, your sentence will automatically be doubled, and you will need to serve at least 80% of your sentence before you become eligible for parole.